intel/isa-l/README.md

 ### Prerequisites

-* yasm version 1.2.0 or later or nasm v2.11.01 or later.
+* Assembler: nasm v2.11.01 or later or yasm version 1.2.0 or later.
-* gcc, clang, icc or VC compiler.
+* Compiler: gcc, clang, icc or VC compiler.
-* GNU 'make' or 'nmake' (Windows).
+* Make: GNU 'make' or 'nmake' (Windows).
-* Building with autotools requires autoconf/automake packages.
+* Optional: Building with autotools requires autoconf/automake packages.

 ### Autotools
 To build and install the library with autotools it is usually sufficient to run: